-Links and signalized intersections: Level-of-service (LOS) D, with signalized intersections operating at a critical lane volume (CLV) of 1,450 or better;
+Links and signalized intersections: Level-of-service D, with signalized intersections operating at a critical lane volume (CLV) of 1,450 or better;

-Unsignalized intersections: The procedure for unsignalized intersections is not a true test of adequacy but rather an indicator that further operational studies need to be conducted.
+Unsignalized intersections: The procedure for unsignalized intersections is not a true test of adequacy, but rather an indicator that further operational studies need to be conducted.
 A three-part process is employed for two-way stop-controlled intersections: (a) vehicle delay is computed in all movements using The Highway Capacity Manual (Transportation Research Board) procedure; (b) the maximum approach volume on the minor streets is computed if delay exceeds 50 seconds, (c) if delay exceeds 50 seconds and at least one approach volume exceeds 100, the CLV is computed.
 Once the CLV exceeds 1,150, this is deemed to be an unacceptable operating condition at unsignalized intersections.
 In response to such a finding, the Planning Board has generally recommended that the applicant provide a traffic signal warrant study and install the signal (or other less costly warranted traffic controls) if deemed warranted by the appropriate operating agency.

-Roundabouts: Where the analysis using The Highway Capacity Manual (Transportation Research Board) indicates a volume-to-capacity (v/c) ratio greater than 0.850 for the intersection, geometric improvements or trip reduction measures should be considered that will reduce the v/c ratio to an acceptable level.
-The operating agency can deem a v/c between 0.850 and 0.900 to be acceptable, and that agency must do this in writing in order for the Planning Board to make a similar finding.
+Roundabouts: Where the analysis using The Highway Capacity Manual level.
+The operating agency can deem a volume-to-capacity ratio between 0.850 and 0.900 to be acceptable, and that agency must do this in writing, in order for the Planning Board to make a similar finding.